arcmode/rainbow-dqn/README.md

 ##### Use Optimizer Metrics to Diagnose Training Behavior

-By tracking these statistics, you can gain insights into the training dynamics:
+By tracking these statistics, we can gain insights into the training dynamics:

 - **Gradient Norm**: Indicates how large the gradients are.
 Small gradients may suggest that the model is near a minimum or stuck in a flat region.
 - **Update Norm**: Shows how much the parameters are being updated.
 Small updates may indicate convergence or slow progress.